Harrynoqs/To-do-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name
-## To Do list: add & remove
+## To Do list: interactive list

 > Description the project.

-In this project, I implemented the CRUD (create, read, update, delete) methods.
+In this project,
-All the elements of the user interface would be fully functional and my application will be completed..
+I added some functionality to my application to make it interactive.
+The user will also be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
+The updated tasks list will be stored in local storage.

 ## Built With